As mentioned earlier there is a special status line display which is

 is reserved for this status line and will never be used to display any

 video page.
-The two byte variable LP_POINTER
+The two byte variable LP_POINTER which is at a

 fixed address in the EXOS variable area contains the address of the start